maikelordaz/merkle-airdrop/README.md

 If working with default addresses skip this section

 To ork with different addresses:
 1. Update the whitelist in `GenerateInput.s.sol`.
-This will To generate the input file and then the merkle root and proofs
+This will generate the input file and then the merkle root and proofs
 2. Run:

 ```bash